Center for Data-Driven Computational Physics

 Developing a Theory of Spatially Evolving Turbulence for Cardiovascular Flows (PIs: A. Figueroa, E. Johnsen, D. Dowling)

 Turbulence is present in pathologic cardiovascular conditions such as aortic coarctations, aneurysms, and arterio-venous fistulas.
 As Direct numerical simulation of such flows is prohibitively expensive, there is a pressing need to develop turbulence models that take into account the complex spatially (and temporally) evolving nature of blood flow.

 We have recently developed a mixed laminar-turbulent model that has the potential of being extrapolated for spatially evolving turbulent structures such as those seen in cardiovascular flows.
 If successful, this model would eventually enable the computation of complex blood flows in a clinically relevant timeframe in current hardware.

 Mechanisms Underlying the Progression of Large Artery Stiffness in Hypertension (PI: A. Figueroa)

-Central artery stiffening is a well-established initiator and indicator of cardiovascular disease; it arises in hyper-tension, aging, diabetes, obesity, connective tissue disorders such as Marfan syndrome, organ transplantation, and the treatment of AIDS patients.
+Central artery stiffening is a well-established initiator and indicator of cardiovascular disease; it arises in hypertension, aging, diabetes, obesity, connective tissue disorders such as Marfan syndrome, organ transplantation, and the treatment of AIDS patients.
 Such stiffening contributes to heart disease and end-stage kidney failure.
-This project will use four diverse mouse models of hypertension and computer models to identify improved methods of diagnosing and treating central arterial stiffening, which promises to improve
+This project will use four diverse mouse models of hypertension and computer models to identify improved methods of diagnosing and treating central arterial stiffening.

 Funded by NIH